 What is used in gold foil and silver foil beads?

 Small squares of tissue thin gold foil 24kt gold and .925 sterling silver are used.
 The whitegold foils is known in Venice as "Platino" and is the same as in jewelry, it is an alloy of gold and other white metals.
 This the same type foil which is used in applying to statues, architecture and other gold decorated items.
 The bead is started on the mandrel and then quickly this molten small center of the bead is rolled over the tissue thin foil.
 A final coat of clear of molten translucent glass completes the bead.
 Because the gold is inside the bead, it will not peel or chip away.
 Beads with the gold exterior simply do not have the final coat of clear glass and with time and wear some of the gold or silver will wear off.
 This is not a defect, it just enhances the overall effect of the bead and is normal.
+The companies who produce the foils are located in Italy and have been in the business for generations, supplying artisans around the world.

 How do you care for the glass beads?